DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 > You can find an example of a page model in the [testcafe-examples](https://github.com/DevExpress/testcafe-examples/tree/master/examples/use-page-model) repository.

+* Keep all [Roles](#use-of-roles-for-login) in a separate file.
+This enables TestCafe to detect when the same Role is reused and further optimize the process.

 * Create a `testcaferc.json` file in the root directory of the project.
 It enables you to fine-tune your tests, which can be useful in CI/CD systems.
 For more information, read the [Configuration File](../../reference/configuration-file.md) article.

 * Define one `fixture` in every test file.
 While it's technically possible to define multiple, it may lead to confusion as your suite grows.

-* A `fixture`s should aggregate tests that relate to each other by meaning or testing scenario.
+* A `fixture` should aggregate tests that relate to each other by meaning or testing scenario.

 * TestCafe tests are purely functional.
 As such, they should not depend on the implementation details and it is best to isolate them from production code.
 Keep your test files in a separate directory.
 You can name this directory appropriately (for instance, `tests`).